Centerpin Fishing For Salmon: Guide Tips and Tricks

 I use small swivels to attach the leader to the mainline.
 These swivels are very small but strong, and it’s important to use good quality swivels like the size 8 Spro Power Swivel 50 pound.
 Cheap swivels will break on big hard fighting salmon.

-You should be using split shots in sizes BB to AAA for most trout and steelhead situations.
+You should be using split shots in sizes BB to AAA for most salmon fishing situations.
+My favorite are Sure Shots.
+Do not use shiny silver split shots with removable ears.

 Best Hooks For Float Fishing

-The right hooks are really important when centerpin fishing for salmon.
+The right hooks are really important for salmon.
 Having the wrong hook can lead to all kinds of problems and even no fish.

-I like and use the Raven Specimen hooks most of the time and so do many of the guides I work with.
+I like and use the Raven Specimen hooks, but many anglers like the Gamakatsu Octopus hook.
+Both are good options.
 For large rivers, when fishing dirtier water, or when using larger baits, size 2 or 4 should be perfect.

 But when fishing in smaller rivers, clear water, or slow water where stealth is required, a size 8 or 6 hook is a better option.